Set Profile > 1 Crown Office Row > London, England

 Chambers handles personal injury litigation for claimants and defendants and has a particularly strong niche practice in handling historic child abuse claims.
 Cases include representing victims of Jimmy Savile, the Grafton House and Elm House abuse cases, and IICSA cases.

-Healthcare work has included: the right to treatment abroad on the NHS; whether guidance on the withdrawal of artificial nutrition is compatible with human rights; and the rights of parents to be notified of their daughters seeking of an abortion.
+Healthcare work has included: the right to transgender treatment for children; treatment abroad on the NHS; whether guidance on the withdrawal of artificial nutrition is compatible with human rights; and the rights of parents to be notified of their daughters seeking of an abortion.
 A large number of its members were heavily involved in the Mid-Staffordshire NHS Trust Public Inquiry.

 Chambers has a growing practice in coronial inquests, often arising from its expertise in healthcare and public law.
-Members have also appeared in high profile inquests such as the Perepilichny Inquest and the recent Birmingham Pub Bombings, London Bridge Inquests, Westminster Bridge Inquests and Manchester Bombing Inquests.
+Members have also appeared in high profile inquests such as the Natasha Ednan-Laperouse Inquest, Perepilichny Inquest and the recent Birmingham Pub Bombings, London Bridge Inquests, Westminster Bridge Inquests and Manchester Bombing Inquests.

 The human rights practice is founded on the expertise gained through running the human rights blog and podcast stream Lawpod UK.
 Significant cases include R v Jogee, as well as the healthcare cases mentioned above.
 Chambers has a long experience of public inquiries, including the Grenfell Tower Inquiry, Infected Blood Inquiry, Al-Sweady Inquiry, the Leveson Inquiry, the Detainee Inquiry and the inquiry into the death of Baha Mousa in Iraq, and the Victoria Climbie and Alder Hey Inquiries.